rhenness/rhenness/README.md

 - 🌱 **Learning**: Exploring the latest in frontend technologies and UI/UX best practices.
 - 📫 **How to reach me**: [LinkedIn](https://www.linkedin.com/in/ryan-henness/) | ryanhenness@gmail.com

-Don’t hesitate to reach out if you’d like to collaborate!
+Feel free to reach out if you’d like to collaborate, my DMs are always open!